Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 - **Demo/Review**: 2h? meeting to show the work done for the whole team, stakeholders and other interested people.
 - **Retrospective**: 2h? meeting intended to enable the team to reflect and improve.

-The key question is how your team organizes these meetings and, most important of all, how effective these are.
-These above are just some of the basic meetings that you have in any "Scrum Team" nowadays.
+The critical question is how your team organizes these meetings and, most important of all, how effective these are.
+These above are just some of the important meetings you have in any “Scrum Team” nowadays.

-Still, apart from those, you might encounter a lot of additional meetings that pile up, and suddenly your entire working day is gone, and you feel you didn't produce the value you expected.
+Still, apart from those, you might encounter a lot of additional meetings that pile up, and suddenly your entire working day is gone, and you feel you didn’t produce the value you expected.
 Unless your job is being in meetings every time, like coordinating projects and talking to people all the time, it seems something is wrong.

 ### Boring meetings